Elite athletes have to travel all over the world to compete. This post lets you in on some secrets as to how athletes overcome jet lag.

 Conclusion On How Athletes Overcome Jet Lag

 Jet lag is a challenge for athletes and travellers.
 While fatigue and alterations to gastrointestinal comfort are associated with many types of long-haul travel.
-Planning food and fluid intake that is appropriate to the travel itinerary may help to reduce problems.
+Athletes overcome jet lag by planning everything from food and fluid intake, training times and dictating melatonin.

 Resynchronisation of the body clock is achieved principally through manipulation of zeitgebers, such as light exposure.
 More investigation of the effects of melatonin, caffeine and the timing/composition of meals will allow clearer guidelines for their contribution to be prepared.

 Eating certain foods and avoiding certain foods can help.
 It is also advised to get your head in the new time zone as soon as possible.
-Avoid naps but strategically plan your sleep routine.
+Naps may help but it is better to strategically plan your sleep routine.